-There are vulture-like attorneys out there who for real take one person with a disability and leverage them to file as many ADA website compliance lawsuits as they possibly can.
+There are vulture-like attorneys out there who team up with one person with a disability and file as many ADA website compliance lawsuits as they possibly can.

-They’ll connect with, say a blind person, and then have that person go to a website and find a problem with it and then, BOOM!
+They’ll connect with, say a person who is blind, and then have that person go to a website and find a problem with it and then, BOOM!
 Demand letter or lawsuit delivered to your door.

 Rinse and repeat…12, 20, 50, 100, maybe 200 times (not kidding).